chrisvfritz/prerender-spa-plugin/README.md

 }
 ```

+### Additional Changes
+- It is no longer possible to use multiple `renderAfterX` (`captureAfterX`) options at the same time.
+Only one may be selected.
+The reason for this removal is to prevent ambiguity.
+-

 Now, if you're not familiar with the concept of *prerendering*, you might predictably ask...

 ## What is Prerendering?